AVidhanR/PythonThings/15_langextract/README.md

 ## Summary

-By focusing on precise multilingual segmentation and metadata fidelity, lanextract streamlines the early stages of multilingual text processing pipelines, reducing noise and ambiguity before deeper analysis or model ingestion.
+By focusing on precise multilingual segmentation and metadata fidelity, langextract streamlines the early stages of multilingual text processing pipelines, reducing noise and ambiguity before deeper analysis or model ingestion.